 Doctor of Philosophy Candidate (ABD), Criminology

-Professor, Social Sciences Department, Fall 2013 - Present
+Professor, Social and Behavioral Sciences Department, Fall 2013 - Present

 Assistant Professor, Social and Behavioral Sciences Department, Fall 2005 – Summer 2009